-- Fun – First and foremost important factor in anything that I strife for in life is that it needs to be fun.
+- Fun – First and foremost important factor in anything that I strive for in life is that it needs to be fun.
 Rock climbing for me is so much fun.
 That is the main reason why I started climbing in the first place.
-Most women are naturally gifted at rock climbing because we have low center of gravity, great balance, and amazing flexibility.
+Most women are naturally gifted at rock climbing because we have a low center of gravity, great balance, and amazing flexibility.
 We do not rely on only upper body strength hence we adapt climbing skills easily.
 Give it a try and join me at the Aiguille Climbing Center.

 My stomach flattens further since given childbirth and the unwanted love handles slowly dissolved.

 - Sexy Sport – I find rock climbing is the sexiest sport.
-The women wears tights and yoga blouses showing toned muscles while they climb.
+The women wear tights and yoga blouses showing toned muscles while they climb.
 Men climb with a tank top reveal the rippling sinewy muscle of the back and arms.
 Regardless of the visual aspect of the body, I still find rock climbing sexy.
 It’s sexy to feel good, strong, and proud of my body while climbing.